TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 Footsteps sound, sluggishly treading towards the front of the door.
 A shadow peeks under, blocking the light that was making it thru underneath the doorway.
 The footsteps are slow, however.
 Is this Jojette?
 A large sigh followed by heavy, slow panting is heard outside.
-Slowly, almost fearful by what was on Jojo's side, the doorknob is turned and the door is slowly opened until about a quarter of the way.
+Slowly, almost fearful by what was on Jojo's side, the person behind the door cracks it open and the door is slowly opened until about a quarter of the way.
 It stops.
-Then, a kick is heard as the door flies open, revealing a silhouette blocking the evening sun.
+A sigh is heard.
+Then suddenly, a kick flies the door open, revealing a silhouette blocking the evening sun.
 It's Jojette standing in the doorway, eyes wide open fearful for what she might have to see in Jojo's bed.

 Jojo, realizing that it's his sister, allows his face to relax from his tense expression ready to face disappointment.
 Jojo gives himself a moment, then allows himself a smile his strength would allow.
 What a joyous moment.
 Water is here.
 Jojo was thinking he was abandoned, but now he's thinking he will get to live for some time longer.

-Jojette proudly turns around to grab the large canteen of water.
+Jojette smiles brightly and proudly turns around to grab the large canteen of water.
 The canteen was designed to be strapped to one's back, however, likely due to Jojette's own weakness, had opted to drag it on the ground.
 Jojette grabs the canteen and shows Jojo with a thumbs up how much water she was able to save for Jojo.
 Jojo's heart sank.
 The amount accumulated inside of the bottle was a mere puddle's worth.
 Why was there so little water in this world???